 3. You also get access to all the radio programs in Denmark, be they run by the Danish government or independent stations.
 Many of the stations are now going DAB, so you won't be able to listen to them on conventional radios!

 If you want other channels, like TV2 Zulu, TV2 Charlie, Discovery, BBC, etc., then you need to pay extra.
-You will have to buy a cable package or get satellite.
-All of a sudden, you are paying over 500 kroner a month for your television viewing privileges.
-And guess what – there are still commercials on many of the stations and the basic stations don’t often start programming until the afternoon or early evenings, and then they shut down before midnight.
+You will have to buy a cable package.
+All of a sudden, you are paying over 500 - 800 kroner a month for your television viewing privileges.
+And guess what – there are still packed with commercials and programming is not 24/7.

 Remember if you do not have a license for your TV in Denmark, you are breaking the law and you will be fined.

 If you need more information about getting a TV license, contact DR License at www.dr.dk or on Tlf: 3520 3040.